-Proposed Rule: A Councilmember shall not accept a gift or loan of money, goods, services, or item of value from any individual, company, or organization that is given to a Councilmember because of his or her Council position; nor shall a Councilmember solicit any such gift or loan.
+Proposed Rule: A Council member shall not accept a gift or loan of money, goods, services, or item of value from any individual, company, or organization that is given to a Council member because of their Council position; nor shall a Council member solicit any such gift or loan.

-This rule does not apply and is not intended to apply to personal gifts or loans from family members or friends, unrelated to the Councilmember's position on Council, except if the family member or friend has an existing business relationship with the City or has had such a relationship with the City within the past 3 years.
-This rule does not apply and is not intended to apply to business or personal loans relating to the personal or business finances of a Councilmember, such as a home mortgage received from a bank.
+This rule does not apply and is not intended to apply to personal gifts or loans from family members or friends, unrelated to the Council member's position on Council, except if the family member or friend has an existing business relationship with the City or has had such a relationship with the City within the past 3 years.
+This rule does not apply and is not intended to apply to business or personal loans relating to the personal or business finances of a Council member, such as a home mortgage received from a bank.